Annex B: High Line Speed Inspection System (HLIS) - Beef

 - The inspector visually examines the spleen.

-- Carcass inspection may be conducted on an unsplit carcass in the case of steers and heifers, but must be conducted on the split carcass of mature animals (cows and bulls).
+- Carcass inspection may be conducted on an unsplit carcass in the case of steers and heifers, but should be conducted on the split carcass of mature animals (cows and bulls).

-CFIA inspectors working on line shall only be responsible for identifying Category II Trimmable Pathological Conditions (TPCs) and not for conditions that are classified as dressing defects or Category I TPCs (see Table 7.1).
+Post-mortem activities are performed as described in section 17.7, Chapter 17 of the MOP.
+Accordingly, CFIA online inspectors in HLIS establishments do not identify OCDs as listed in the HLIS program.
 Identification and removal of defects such as eyelid, hair, hide, etc. are the responsibility of the operator.
 It is the responsibility of the plant Detector to identify defective conditions and decide if the carcass is to be railed out for trimming or left on line.
 It may not be possible at higher speeds for one person to identify, mark and trim carcasses.
-Therefore once determined by the operator or VIC that an individual cannot perform multiple tasks effectively, the Detector(s) shall only identify and mark dressing defects and Category I TPCs and one or more accredited Trimmers shall be in place to effectively perform the sanitary removal of the identified defects.
+Therefore once determined by the operator or VIC that an individual cannot perform multiple tasks effectively, the Detector(s) shall only identify and mark dressing defects and TPCs that are OCDs and one or more accredited Trimmers shall be in place to effectively perform the sanitary removal of the identified defects.

 The staffing numbers listed in these tables are the minimum number of stations needed to staff the slaughter floor.
 Operational administrative requirements, ergonomic factors, special projects and physical layout of the kill floor may affect these numbers.
 Each site should be evaluated by the operational personnel to determine the appropriate staffing levels needed in each facility.